kavya-rn08/PEDIFX/README.md

-# PEDIFX: Pediatric Wrist Fracture Classification using Explainable Deep Learning
+# PEDIFX: Pediatric Wrist Fracture Detection and Classification From X-rays Using Deep Learning

 ## Overview
 PEDIFX is an age-integrated deep learning framework for detecting and classifying AO/OTA pediatric wrist fractures from X-ray images using YOLOv11-ConvNeXt model and Explainable AI techniques.